Bengaluru violence: SDPI offices raided | Headlines

 Four people died in the violence, including three in the police firing.
 The BJP has blamed the SDPI, a political outfit of Popular Front of India, for the riots and demanded a ban on the organisation.

 The SDPI has however rejected the charges as 'baseless'.
-PTI GMS ROH ROH
+PTI GMS ROH BN WELCOME BN WELCOME

 ALSO READ